Developing Your Park

 Best Practices & Helpful Resources

 Conservation areas and urban parks, no matter where they are located, generally rely on a trail network for recreation and travel throughout the park.
-Whether you’re out for a rugged hike, or casually exploring the community’s green spaces, good trails are the backbone of outdoor recreation.
+Whether you’re out for a rugged hike, a run, or casually exploring the community’s green spaces, well-designed trails are the backbone of outdoor recreation.

-Trails can be built for connections between parks and neighbourhoods, or for access to picnic areas and playgrounds, or for cross country skiing, mountain biking and hiking, or just for exploring your urban green spaces.
+Trails can be built for connections between parks and neighbourhoods, for access to picnic areas and playgrounds, or for cross country skiing, mountain biking and hiking, passive recreation or just for exploring your urban green spaces.
+Trails also provide significant cultural, health and wellness benefits.

 Each trail type has different development and maintenance needs, and there are best practices you can use to successfully develop each.

-Many of the following tips for building great trails are from Meewasin Valley Authority, the ASUPCA member with vast experience building trail networks for different uses and terrains.
+Many of the following tips for building great trails are from Meewasin Valley Authority, the ASUPCA member with over 100 km of multi-use trails.
+They have significant experience planning and building multi-use urban and rural trail networks to accommodate different uses and terrains.

 The Saskatchewan Trail Association, and Trans Canada Trails are both great resources to help you develop your own trail network.